TannerDuce/TinkerTitan/README.md

 Second, we will program the fuse bits. note we only want to edit the fuse bit, NOT the lock bit.
-Copy the values shown in the picture for the bits shown in the blue box, then the hit Program (red arrow)
+Copy the values shown in the picture for the bits shown in the blue box, then the hit Write (red arrow)
 ![Step2program](https://github.com/TannerDuce/TinkerTitan/assets/61127003/a49e99dd-13fa-436a-914e-c02ff66467ac)